-After high school, I earned a B.A. in elementary education from Michigan State University and graduated with Summa Cum Laude from the MSU Honors College.
+After high school, I earned a B.A. in elementary education from Michigan State University and graduated Summa Cum Laude from the MSU Honors College.
 While at MSU, I was part of a selective College of Education track called Academic Learning with a focus on developing curriculum.
 I was heavily involved on campus as well.
 I was president of my sorority (twice).
 I was president of the education honor society.
 I was in Tower Guard (President) and Mortar Board.
 I was co-chair of the university homecoming committee.
 I was a Greek Week co-chair.
 I was named one of the top 20 seniors at Michigan State University.
 I missed Phi Beta Kappa by a math class that I dropped.
-(Yes, I still feel sick about it to this day.
-It makes me hate math even more.
-More on that below.)
 I was involved and a leader.

-After graduating into a horrific job market (approximately 1,000 applicants for each teaching job), I taught grades first through fifth in private, Christian, and charter schools, usually places with an emphasis on academics, structure, etc. My classrooms were organized and efficient.
+After graduating into a terrible job market (approximately 1,000 applicants for each teaching job), I taught grades one through five in private, Christian, and charter schools, usually places with an emphasis on academics, structure, etc. My classrooms were organized and efficient.
 I was a firm but fair teacher who ran her classroom as a benevolent dictatorship.
-I had high expectations for behavior and learning.
-(The last year I taught at a brand new charter school and my principal said he had never seen any teacher move so many low-achieving children over the 50th percentile in one year.)
+I had high expectations for behavior and learning that brought about strong results.
+For example, the last year I taught was at a brand new charter school.
+My principal said he had never seen any teacher move so many low-achieving children over the 50th percentile in one year.
 I was almost universally well-liked by parents and students.
 Not in every instance, but almost.
 I loved my students and truly wanted a great education for them.

 I write all that not in an attempt to impress you with my credentials, but to demonstrate that I’ve been the super high-achieving student and was totally sold out on following the system to success.